barebox/barebox/Documentation/filesystems/pstore.rst

 and RAM backend support.
 The kernel receives the parameters describing the layout via devicetree or - as a fallback - over the kernel command line.
-To ensure both worlds are using the same memory layout, the required configuration data for the kernel is generated on-the-fly prior booting a kernel.
+To ensure both worlds are using the same memory layout, the required configuration data for the kernel is generated on-the-fly prior to booting a kernel.
 For the devicetree use case Barebox adapts the kernel's devicetree, for the kernel command line fallback the variable ``global.linux.bootargs.ramoops`` is created and its content used to build the kernel command line.